Gold Hallmarking – How Not To Get Fooled While Buying Gold Jewellery

 Gold Earrings under INR 10000

-Hallmarking is the process by which your jewellery is marked with various quality marks and trademarks that speak of its manufactures or retailers.
-KuberBox jewels are all thoroughly checked and then crosschecked after which they are stamped with the correct quality marks.
+Hallmarking is the process by which your jewellery is marked with various quality marks and trademarks that speak of its manufacturers or retailers.
+KuberBox jewels are all thoroughly checked and then cross checked after which they are stamped with the correct quality marks.
 Since we are so particular about the jewellery we sell to you, we have made sure to translate the same through to our workshops maintaining the standard we require.
 Back in the day women used to sit with the jewellers when stones like diamonds were being set or perhaps if their gold was being transformed into beautiful pieces of jewellery, which is what we do for you.

 Snapshot of our karigar manufacturing our gold jewellery in the Jaipur workshop